Inadequacy of Management Review Controls (MRC)

 Management review controls (MRCs) are the top deficiency, followed by failure to test reports.
 (You can see the full 2016 PCAOB Big Four Inspection summary below - click to enlarge).
 As a result of these findings, external auditors are pushing the rigor of PCAOB findings to their clients, especially around MRCs.
 What may have been an adequate review control in prior years is no longer sufficient for external auditors in the current audit period, and companies are being left to figure out how to address the increased requirements and scrutiny for MRCs.

-What are Management Review Controls and why are they so important?
+What are Management Review Controls?

 Management review controls are any key reviews performed by a company’s management over financial information such as estimates or reconciliations for reasonableness and accuracy.
 In most cases, a manager will review the specific financial document (e.g., bad debt reserve, etc.) prepared by a financial analyst, review the document in detail and work with the analyst to reconcile any discrepancies, and sign-off on the financial document.

+Management Review Controls are important because they are critical to an effective control environment.
 The financial documents reviewed as part of MRCs cover a wide spectrum - some examples include:

 - Review of a reconciliation